jmmadson/MechaCar_Statistical_Analysis/README.md

 The results for the three individual lots are as follows:
 ![Individual Lot PSI T-Test](https://github.com/jmmadson/MechaCar_Statistical_Analysis/blob/main/images/Individual_Lot_TTests.png?raw=true)

-Looking at the individual lot results we can see that all three lots have a p value that is larger than the common significance value of .05, meaning we do not have enough evidence to reject the null hypothesis for any of the lots.
-That further means that there is no statistical difference between the full population mean of 1,500 PSI and the sample population means of the lots.
+Looking at the individual lot results we can see that lots one and two ave a p value that is larger than the common significance value of .05, meaning we do not have enough evidence to reject the null hypothesis for those two lots.
+That further means that there is no statistical difference between the full population mean of 1,500 PSI and the sample population means of the first and second lots.
+However, the third lot has a p value of .04, which is smaller than the significance value meaning there is a statistical difference in the data for the third lot and enough evidence to reject the null hypothesis for that specific lot.
+MechaCar needs to look into issues on that lots production in particular to correct issues and get it within the acceptable range.

 ## Study Design: MechaCar vs. Competition
 To help consumers make an educated decision in regards to purchasing the safest vehicle makes from the safest car manufacturers in the last two years, I have designed a Competitive Study to compare Safety Ratings between vehicle Manufacturers and vehicle make.
 This would allow consumers to at a glance, find the safest car for their needs.